-A must see film for educators, parents and students
+A must-see film for educators, parents and students

-Submit the documentary is an hour long series of vignettes exploring the damage caused by cyberbullying.
+Submit the documentary is an hour-long series of vignettes exploring the damage caused by cyberbullying.
 Victims describe their experiences, the scope of which is narrated by friends, families and academic and psychology experts to create a complete picture of the all too pervasive internet problem.

 A slick yet incisive production, this film doesn’t set out to scaremonger or shock the audience into fearing some demonic teenage version of the internet.
-Instead it focuses on the behaviours associated with bullying and the peer pressure teenagers experience, and how these manifest in the online world.
+Instead, it focuses on the behaviors associated with bullying and the peer pressure teenagers experience, and how these manifest in the online world.
 It’s the people and the interactions, not the web, which are the problems, and this is borne out by the stories.

 The information and content is accurate, prescient and reflects the cases we deal with at regainyourname.com and @stopwebbullying on a week to week basis.
 Every school, parent and teacher should view and discuss this film.
 Even if your school does nothing else, one viewing of this film will go a long way to enlightening the student and parent body.

 This really is a great film, worthy of awards and accolades.
 But if it saves just one life, that will outweigh any statuettes or written plaudits – and we think it will.
 Watch it.